-Only Enterprise accounts can export all their notes out of Notion in PDF format.
+Only Enterprise accounts can export all their notes (with subpages) out of Notion in PDF format.
 PDFs are the universal format for sharing notes between apps.
 Almost everyone has at least one app that can open and read PDFs.
 However, in Notion, that option is only available for their most expensive subscriptions.
 This means your notes are trapped in the app unless you can appreciate Markdown, CVS and HTML formats.

-Export Workspaces In Markdown, CVS And HTML
+Export workspaces in Markdown, CVS And HTML

 Note: you can’t export photos out of Notion.
 The PDF you export has a hyperlink to the image in your notes (if they are in a gallery view).
 They (Notion developers) didn’t even think of exporting each image as a single page.